-Dubai International is one of the world’s busiest travel hubs and was voted 3rd best airport in the world in 2017 by Condé Nast Traveler readers.
-It is also the fifth-busiest airport in the world by passenger traffic and the sixth-busiest cargo airport in the world.
-It is the gateway to the incredible hotels in Dubai and we have reviewed the best hotel club lounges in Dubai and the best beach hotels for families in Dubai to help you decide where to stay.
-We also reveal the secret to getting the best deal at luxury hotels, once you get to Dubai so that you not only fly but also stay in style.
+Dubai International (DXB) is one of the world’s busiest travel hubs.
+It is the fifth-busiest airport in the world by passenger traffic and the sixth-busiest cargo airport in the world.
+It is the gateway to the incredible hotels in Dubai.
+We have reviewed the best hotel club lounges in Dubai and the best beach hotels for families in Dubai to help you decide where to stay.

-Dubai International airport also has the world’s largest airport terminal (for now), Terminal 3, with over 1,713,000 m2 (18,440,000 sq ft) of space.
-This terminal comprises two concourses: Concourse A and Concourse B. Both concourses feature Business and First Class lounges.
+Dubai International Airport also has the world’s largest Terminal (for now), Terminal 3, with over 1,713,000 m2 (18,440,000 ft²) of space.
+This Terminal comprises two concourses: Concourse A and Concourse B. Both concourses feature Business and First Class lounges.
 This Terminal is used solely for Emirates and Qantas flights.
 It has 11 levels, complete with separate levels for First Class and Business lounges.

-Terminals 1 and 3 are connected by a transit area, and you can move freely between them after security.
+A transit area connects terminals 1 and 3; you can move freely between them after security.
 All international flights (except Emirates and Qantas) arrive in Terminal 1.
-Terminal 2 is on the other side of the airport and serves regional destinations and low-cost airlines, including Dubai’s budget airline, flydubai.
+Terminal 2 is on the other side of the airport and serves regional destinations and low-cost airlines.

 Free Airport Lounge Access